FREQUENTLY ASKED QUESTIONS (FAQ)

 What are the best ways to contact ISSSO if I have questions or concerns about anything?

 ISSSO staff members are working remotely and are available to set up a Zoom meeting or phone call with you.
 Please email firstname.lastname@example.org with any questions or concerns.
-Starting January 19, 2021 come to Virtual Walk-In Hours on Tuesdays 1-3pm and Fridays 10am - 12pm.
+You may also come to walk-in hours either virtually via Zoom or physically in PSU 321 - Tuesdays 1pm to 3pm and Fridays 10am to 12pm.